 Make Your Sales Plan a Living Document

 Once your plan has been established, it should become the tool that guides your sales team on a week-to-week basis.
 Your plan also needs to be built into your sales operations so that you have all the checks and balances and reporting mechanisms on hand to help you to execute your plan efficiently and effectively.

 This is true whether you are a one-person business managing yourself or running a sales team of 20 people.
 We have written an article on Sales Leadership, which includes many tips you can use to maximize your team as well as your plan’s potential.

 Keep It Simple

 The sales plan for a small business should be as simple as possible without leaving out any of the essential elements.
-Typically I would not expect it to be any longer that 6 pages long.
-The reason for this is that there are lots of things that you could include, but if you apply the 80:20 rule, there are only so many things that you should include.
+Typically I would not expect it to be any longer than six pages.
+The reason for this is that there are lots of things that you could include, but if you apply the 80/20 rule, there are only so many things that you should include.

-The principle of this rule is that 20% of your activity achieves 80% of your outputs.
-So make your plan about the key 20% that drives 80% of your performance and the rest should naturally follow.
+The principle of this rule is that 20 percent of your activity achieves 80 percent of your outputs.
+So make your plan about the key 20 percent that drives 80 percent of your performance, and the rest should naturally follow.

-For example, at FSM, each employee has rocks to shift each quarter.
+For example, at FSB, each employee has rocks to shift each quarter.
 The thinking is that if we first lift the rocks into place, we can then pour over the sand and it will fill the cracks.
-If we do it the other way round, we’re left with gaps between the rocks.
+If we do it the other way around, we’re left with gaps between the rocks.

 The Bottom Line

-Finally, make sure you enable your sales plan in a small business CRM tool like Pipedrive.
+Once written, your sales plan can be put into practice using a CRM tool like Pipedrive.
 Pipedrive makes it easy for you to measure and manage your progress against your sales objectives and bring your sales plan to life.
-Click here to start your free trial.
+Click here for a free 14-day trial.